Compound USD Coin (CUSDC) Trading Up 0.1% This Week

 About Compound USD Coin

 Compound USD Coin’s launch date was July 8th, 2020.
 Compound USD Coin’s total supply is 26,605,059,821 tokens and its circulating supply is 26,605,059,812 tokens.
+Compound USD Coin’s official Twitter account is @compoundfinance and its Facebook page is accessible here.
+The Reddit community for Compound USD Coin is https://reddit.com/r/compound and the currency’s Github account can be viewed here.
+Compound USD Coin’s official message board is medium.com/compound-finance.
 Compound USD Coin’s official website is compound.finance.
-The Reddit community for Compound USD Coin is https://reddit.com/r/compound and the currency’s Github account can be viewed here.
-The official message board for Compound USD Coin is medium.com/compound-finance.
-Compound USD Coin’s official Twitter account is @compoundfinance and its Facebook page is accessible here.

 Each money market is unique to an Ethereum asset (such as Ether, an ERC-20 stablecoin such as Dai, or an ERC-20 utility token such as Augur), and contains a transparent and publicly-inspectable ledger, with a record of all transactions and historical interest rates.